cognidox/OfficeToPDF/OfficeToPDF/README.txt

                               the page
   /word_footer_dist <pts>   - the distance (in points) from the footer to the bottom
                               of the page
+  /pdf_clean_meta <type>    - Allows for some meta-data to be removed from the generated PDF.
+                              <type> can be:
-  /pdf_layout <layout>      - controls how the pages layout in Acrobat Reader. <layout> can be
-                              one of the following values:
+                                basic - removes author, keywords, creator and subject full  - removes all that basic removes and also the title /pdf_layout <layout>      - controls how the pages layout in Acrobat Reader. <layout> can be one of the following values:
                                 onecol       - show pages as a single scolling column